Notifications

 Overview

-You can use the Item report in Seller Center to stay updated on inventory levels and find out if an item has been unpublished or made ineligible for the Buy Box and much more.
-This guide shows you how to generate an Item report and lists the metrics included in the report.
+You can use the Item Report in Seller Center to stay updated on product details and current and competitor prices.
+You can also find out if an item has been unpublished or made ineligible for the Buy Box, and much more.
+This guide shows you how to generate an Item Report and lists the metrics included in the report.

 Generate an item report